mar10/pyftpsync/docs/sphinx/user_guide.rst

 Two-way synchronization of a local folder with an SFTP server::

-  $ pyftpsync sync --store-password --resolve=ask --execute ~/temp sftp://example.com/target/folder
+  $ pyftpsync sync --store-password --resolve=ask ~/temp sftp://example.com/target/folder

 Note that ``sftp:`` protocol was specified to enable SFTP.